-In addition to initial reviews at the time of appointment, all College of Education & Human Development faculty are reviewed for various purposes and at various times during their careers.
+In addition to initial reviews at the time of appointment, all faculty members of the College are reviewed for various purposes and at various times during their careers.
 Career reviews of tenurable faculty include annual review, pre-tenure review, review for tenure and promotion to Associate Professor (which normally occur concurrently), review for promotion to Professor, and periodic career review.
-Career reviews of faculty with nontenurable appointments include annual review, and reviews for promotion as provided in Sections 3.2 and 3.4.
+Career reviews of faculty members with non-tenurable appointments include annual review, and reviews for promotion as provided in Sections 3.2 and 3.4.